Marc-Vivien Foé

-Marc-Vivien Foé (1 May 1975 – 26 June 2003) was a Cameroonian professional footballer, who played as a defensive midfielder for both club and country.
+Marc-Vivien Foé (1 May 1975 – 26 June 2003) was a Cameroonian professional footballer, who played as a defensive midfielder.

 Having initially played for Canon Yaoundé, Foé went on to play professionally in Ligue 1 and the Premier League with Lens, West Ham United, Lyon and Manchester City.
 On 26 June 2003, Foé died suddenly during an international match for Cameroon, an event which shocked the football community worldwide.
 The death was later ruled to be due to hypertrophic cardiomyopathy.
 He was capped 62 times by his nation and had scored 8 goals.

-He was posthumously decorated with the Commander of the National Order of Valour and had his shirt number 23 retired by Manchester City.
+He was posthumously decorated with the Commander of the National Order of Valour and had his shirt numbers 23 and 17 retired by Manchester City and Lens, respectively.

 Club career

 Foé was born on 1 May 1975 in Yaoundé.
 He started as a junior with Elite Two side Union de Garoua.
 Moving to Canon Yaoundé, one of the biggest clubs in Cameroon, he won the Cameroonian Cup in 1993.

 After turning down Auxerre for a trainee position, he signed for another French club, RC Lens of Ligue 1.
 His debut on 13 August 1994 was a 2–1 win against Montpellier.
 In five seasons at Lens, he won the 1998 French league title.

 In 1998, he was targeted by Manchester United, but Lens turned down a £3 million offer for him.
 Further negotiations between the clubs were curtailed abruptly after he broke a leg at Cameroon's pre-World Cup training camp, and subsequently missed the whole of the 1998 World Cup.

 Shortly after his recovery, he moved to English Premier League club West Ham United, for a club record fee of £4.2 million in January 1999.
 He played 38 league matches for West Ham, scoring one goal against Sheffield Wednesday.
 He also scored a goal in West Ham's 3–1 win against NK Osijek in the UEFA Cup.

 In May 2000, he moved back to France, joining Lyon on a £6 million transfer.
 He missed much of the season after he developed symptoms of malaria.
 After recovery, he won the Coupe de la Ligue in 2001, and the Division 1 league title a year later.

 Foé then returned to the English Premier League, loaned to Manchester City in the 2002–03 season for £550,000.
 His debut on the opening day of the season was a 3–0 loss to Leeds United.
 Foé was a first team regular for Kevin Keegan's team, starting 38 of 41 matches.
 His first goal for the club came against Sunderland at the Stadium of Light on 9 December 2002, and he scored five more goals in the next month.
 His second goal in a 3–0 victory against Sunderland on 21 April 2003 was the club's final goal at their old Maine Road stadium.